 That stuff is all about analyzing our players and teams.
 And there’s also the scouting element.
 How are we most effective?
 What is the other team’s weakness?
 That sort of stuff.

 Stats in volleyball recruiting

 What we don’t see much, if anything, about is using stats in the recruiting process.
 I have no doubt they get used by professional coaches.
 When I evaluated American players to sign for Svedala I definitely looked at their college stats, though I don’t know how far others take it.
-One day maybe I will get Mark to talk about it on a Volleyball Coaching Wizards podcast.

 But what about college recruiting?

 How many college coaches evaluate recruit statistics?
 My guess is few, if any.
 I say that in part because of how much time they spend watching video and attending Juniors tournaments.
 That’s basically the definition of old school scouting as described in Moneyball.
 The question, though, is whether they could actually go with analytics.
 I think most will argue that they can’t.

 Yes, it is true that lots of high school teams keep stats these days.
 And much of that information is public.
 Juniors clubs, though, don’t really publish that information.
 That’s assuming they even collect it in the first place.
 My guess is most don’t in any comprehensive fashion.
 Though a few probably do.

 Even if a high school or Juniors team does collect and publish stats, there is the question of reliability.
 Who is recording the stats and do they know what they’re doing?
 Even at the college and professional level there are issues regarding the quality and accuracy of the stats we get.
 Imagine a bunch of junior varsity kids taking them!